 Review by Frank Plowright

-In 2003 Dabney Arcenaux, a former soldier with Iraq service, is witnessed taking bribes as a customs official.
+In 2003 Dabney Arcenaux, a former soldier with service in Iraq, is witnessed taking bribes as a customs official.
 Two years later he finds himself sharing a room at a halfway house with Emmit Jack, one time employee of Banque de Congo Square in New Orleans, jailed after being caught opening safety deposit boxes during his break.
-When Hurricane Katrina heads into town Jack sees a possibility of using his specialist knowledge to become rich, and persuades Arcenaux to introduce him to his former commander, Colonel Driggs, now operating a private security form contracted to protect vested interests in New Orleans.
+When Hurricane Katrina heads into town Jack sees the possibility of using his specialist knowledge to become rich, and persuades Arcenaux to introduce him to his former commander, Colonel Driggs, now operating a private security form contracted to protect vested interests in New Orleans.
 As corrupt as they come, Driggs knows an opportunity when it leaps up and slaps him round the face, and once he has the information he doesn’t need Jack.
 That leaves Arcenaux and Jack the only two people wanting to get into New Orelans while the city’s being evacuated.

 Anyone who enjoys a good crime story ought to find value here.